'Can't You See?' The Marshall Tucker Band Pioneered '70s Southern Rock

-The Marshall Tucker Band is a group that emerged in 1972.
-The group hailed from Spartanburg, South Carolina and was known for their brand of music that incorporated blues, country and jazz, making for a unique and eclectic sound.
+Emerging in 1972 from Spartanburg, South Carolina, The Marshall Tucker Band (containing no members actually named Marshall Tucker) was known for a brand of music that incorporated blues, country and jazz, making for a unique and eclectic sound.
+"Can't You See," off the group's self-titled debut, is an anthem of Southern rock.

 The iconic band was in its heyday in the '70s with the original line up of Toy Caldwell (lead guitarist, vocalist and primary songwriter), Doug Gray (lead vocalist), Jerry Eubanks (keyboard player, saxophone player and flautist), George McCorkle (rhythm guitarist), Paul Riddle (drummer) and Tommy Caldwell (bassist).
 Surprisingly and impressively, The Marshall Tucker band was signed with Capricorn, a big record label, the year they formed the group.